Derivative-Free Superiorization: Principle and Algorithm: Experimental demonstration of derivative-free component-wise superiorization

-In contrast to the PB approach, the DFS investigated here takes the world-view of superiorization.
-It uses a feasibility-seeking algorithm whose properties are already known and perturbs its iterates without loosing its feasibility-seeking ability and properties.
-The component-wise derivative-free search for a nonascending direction of the target function is done in a manner that makes it a perturbation to which the feasibility-seeking algorithm is resilient (that is, the underlying feasibility-seeking algorithm retains its feasibility-seeking nature).
-Thus, our DFS method searches the target function in a derivative-free fashion and automatically produces feasibility-seeking steps that actively reduce the proximity function.
-This implies an advantage for the DFS method in handling large-scale problems, because no expensive additional time and computing resources are needed for the feasibility-seeking phase of the DFS algorithm proposed here.
-Validation of this claim requires further experimental work.
+In contrast with the PB approach, the DFS, investigated here, uses the world-view of superiorization.
+It uses a feasibility-seeking algorithm whose properties are already known and perturbs its iterates without losing its feasibility-seeking ability and properties.
+The component-wise derivative free search for a locally nonascending direction of the target function is done in a manner that makes it a perturbation to which the feasibility-seeking algorithm is resilient, i.e., that allows the underlying feasibility-seeking algorithm retain its feasibility-seeking nature.
+Thus, the DFS method searches only the target function in a derivative-free fashion and does automatic feasibility-seeking steps that actively reduce the proximity function.
+In this work the constraints are linear and the feasibility-seeking algorithm proceeds by performing orthogonal projections onto the hyperplanes that constitute the constraints sets).
+This means, on the face of it, an advantage for the DFS in handling large-scale problems because no expensive additional time and computing resources are needed for the feasibility-seeking phase of the DFS algorithm proposed here.
+The validity of this point requires further research.